dragoplut/angular4-starter-project/README.md

 - @Inputs, @Outputs, View or Content Child(ren), Hostbindings, and any field you use from the template or annotate for Angular should be public

 # Favicon
-Generate cross platform icons using: http://www.favicon-generator.org/ Place generated result to src/assets/icon/
+Generate cross-platform icons using: http://www.favicon-generator.org/ Place generated result to src/assets/icon/

 # External Stylesheets